utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 Why `origin master`?
 This is the part that sends this to our Github repo to share with the world.
 The `master` part is the branch name, and that is something we'll get into later in the semester.

-- Now go back to your browser and hit refresh on your repo, and you'll see the result there.
+- Now go back to your Github repo in your browser and hit refresh on your repo, and you'll see the result there.
 Woo hoo!

 ## Repeat: Add, commit, push